ESPERANZA FUND SCHOLARSHIP APPLICATION

 -

-Must be a graduating senior at a high school in the District of Columbia, Maryland, or Virginia OR have earned a GED within the last four years and reside in District of Columbia, Maryland, or Virginia
+Must be a graduating senior at a high school in DC, MD, or VA, OR have graduated high school within three (3) years and not yet started college and reside in DC, MD, or VA, OR have earned a GED within the last three (3) years and reside in DC, MD, or VA.

 -